MOQ Meaning: What Is MOQ Wholesale? | All You Need to Know

 There was an issue with the form.
 Please try again.

-Whether you have a direct to consumer or B2B business (see what is a B2B business), you probably prefer large orders to small ones.
+Whether you're the business owner of a direct to consumer or B2B business (see what is a B2B business), you probably prefer large orders to small ones.
 That's where minimum order quantity (MOQ) comes in handy.
 By establishing MOQs for your products, you can ensure that orders are cost-effective, profitable, and deliver a consistent gross margin.

 minimum order quantity management platform demo request